yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 - making sure the multiple backends return the same results -> tree structure must be the same, FMA must be either forced or disallowed for all backends
 - threading: job per light probe (~thousands of rays)
-- memory allocation: in what places does a raytracer allocate? how can we make the allocation cheap?
+- memory allocation: in what places does a raytracer allocate? how can we make the allocation cheap (on stack arrays, memory arenas).
 - Pre-baked sphere rays.

 # Future experiments